Follow these instructions to replicate your Google Cloud SQL for SQL Server database to your destination using Fivetran.

 Enable incremental updateslink

-Choose to enable either change tracking or change data capture.
+Choose to enable change tracking, change data capture, or Fivetran Teleport Sync.
 Depending on whether you are connecting Fivetran to your primary instance or an availability group replica, you may be limited in the mechanism you can choose.
 See our Supported Configurations documentation for more information.

 Enable change tracking at the database level: